 Cold and Late Numbers

 Now let’s take a look at the spots which haven’t been selected in the last number of draws.
 That list of numbers would be described as cold, late, or due, “Late” means it should have been picked by now, but it hasn’t been.
 “Cold” suggests some pattern where the number isn’t turning up for some reason.
 “Due” suggests that, according to the law of averages, those numbers should be ready to hit sometime soon.

 Historically, about half of these numbers are considered poor performers, while the other half are considered overachievers.

-In Keno draw each one is a random occurrence.
+In Keno drawing each one is a random occurrence.
 Some group of 20 numbers is going to win.
 Once the results are known, people want to look at the outcome and say, “Of course, the 79 was going to be picked again.
 It makes perfect sense.”

 It’s important to remember, though, that while numbers are drawn at complete random, 79 has no better or worse chance of coming up as 80 or any other number in the sequence.
-It also doesn’t mean your lucky numbers won’t come up trumps for you – because by their very nature, if one of your hot numbers hits, then that’s just it good luck.
+It also doesn’t mean your lucky numbers won’t come up trumps for you – because by their very nature, if one of your hot numbers hits, then that’s just good luck.